Rashidun Caliphate: Views of other Shia

 The Nizari Ismailis on the other hand, have come to accept the caliphates of Abu Bakr, Umar, and Uthman in the modern times under the leadership and teachings of the Aga Khans, even though polemics against those early caliphs were prevalent during the Fatimid period.
 For instance, the Fatimid Ismaili Imam-Caliph Al-Hakim bi Amr Allah ordered the public cursing of the first three caliphs in the year 1005 in Cairo.

-The Zaydi Shia Muslims believe the first three caliphs to be legitimate leaders.
+The Zaydi Shia Muslims also believe the first three caliphs to be legitimate leaders in addition to Ali.

 Kharijites

-The Kharijites recognize only part of Uthman's caliphate as being legitimate, and only the caliphate of Ali before the Battle of Siffin.
+The Kharijites recognize only the first six years of Uthman's caliphate as being legitimate, and only the caliphate of Ali before the arbitration that followed the Battle of Siffin.

 Questions about virtue and guidance

-Some secular scholars/historians/observers have questioned the traditional reverent Sunni view of the Rashidun.
-Fred Halliday, (Note: "The early decades of Islam are hardly a very encouraging model, even assuming it was applicable to the world of fourteen centuries later".
-Halliday was a professor of International Relations at the London School of Economics and author of numerous books.) for example noting that "of the four caliphs, the first, Abu Baker, lived less than two years - too short a time to validate any political system - and the other three, Umar, Uthaman and Ali, were all murdered".
+Some secular scholars have questioned the reverent view of the Rashidun caliphs in Sunni Islamic tradition.
+Fred Halliday (Note: "The early decades of Islam are hardly a very encouraging model, even assuming it was applicable to the world of fourteen centuries later".
+Halliday was a professor of International Relations at the London School of Economics and author of numerous books.) noted that "of the four caliphs, the first, Abu Bakr, lived less than two years – too short a time to validate any political system – and the other three, Umar, Uthman and Ali, were all murdered".

-Jebran Chamieh, quoting Ahmad Amin, lists quarrels that sometimes led to bloodshed between the Rashidun and other Companions that arose after Muhammad died over who should rule:
+Jebran Chamieh, quoting Ahmad Amin, lists quarrels that sometimes led to bloodshed between the Rashidun and other companions that arose after Muhammad died over who should rule:

-Aysha, the Prophet's favourite wife, cursed Caliph Othman, son-in-law of the Prophet, and encouraged his assassins.
-Then she, with Zobayr, a cousin of the Prophet, and Talha who was promised paradise, fought the Prophet's cousin and son-in-law Ali ibn Abi Taleb in the Battle of the Camel (656) The latter two were killed, and Aysha was captured.
+Aisha, the Prophet's favourite wife, condemned Caliph Uthman, son-in-law of the Prophet, and encouraged his opponents.
+Then she, with Zubayr, a cousin of the Prophet, and Talha who was promised paradise, fought the Prophet's cousin and son-in-law Ali ibn Abi Talib in the Battle of the Camel (656).
+The latter two were killed, and Aisha was captured.

-Other Companions spoke ill of Aysha accusing her of infidelity.
-They did not spare Zobayr and Mo'awiya, the Prophet's brother-in-law (the Prophet was married to Mo'awiya's sister Om Habiba).
+Other companions spoke ill of Aisha accusing her of infidelity.
+They did not spare Zubayr and Mu'awiya, Muhammad's brother-in-law (Muhammad was married to Mu'awiya's sister Umm Habiba).

-Caliph Ali damned Mo'awiya, [Mo'awiya's] right-handed man Amr ibn al-As, and Abu Musa al-Ash'ari who betrayed him in the Siffin arbitration.
-They reciprocated by cursing Caliph Ali, his sons Hasan and Hosain, attacked [Ali's] alleged weaknesses, and did not hesitate to wage war on him.
-Moreover, the Companions who followed Ali and those who opposed him exchanged insults and suspicions about the veracity of the ahadith each side attributed to the Prophet.
+Caliph Ali damned Mu'awiya, [Mu'awiya's] right-handed man Amr ibn al-As, and Abu Musa al-Ash'ari who betrayed him in the Siffin arbitration.
+They reciprocated by damning Caliph Ali, his sons Hasan and Husayn, attacked [Ali's] alleged weaknesses, and did not hesitate to wage war on him.
+Moreover, the companions who followed Ali and those who opposed him exchanged insults and suspicions about the veracity of the ahadith each side attributed to Muhammad.